Capturing exchange-correlation spin-torque effects with a semilocal functional: Applications

 As a side remark, we may mention here that hybrid functionals implicitly include spin-torque effects via the nonlocal Fock potential.
 However, noncollinear calculations using hybrid functionals are still problematic because the semilocal part is based on a collinear spin-polarized GGA.
 Recall that any not entirely local contribution to the XC energy, such as the gradient, leads to a finite spin torque, which has already been recognized by Kübler \emph{et al.} \cite{kubler1988local}.

-By setting the off-diagonal elements $(\sigma,\sigma')=(\uparrow,\downarrow)$ and $(\downarrow,\uparrow)$ of the $2\times2$ densities ($n_{\sigma,\sigma'}$, $\tau_{\sigma,\sigma'}$, etc.) to zero, we obtain a collinear version of the BR89-CS functional.
+By setting the off-diagonal elements $(\sigma,\sigma')=(\uparrow,\downarrow)$ and $(\downarrow,\uparrow)$ of the $2\times2$ densities ($n_{\sigma,\sigma'}$, $\tau_{\sigma,\sigma'}$, etc.) to zero, we obtain a collinear version of the LFNCBR89-NCCS functional.
 In other words, we define a collinear spin-polarized XC functional via the magnetic scaling described in \cref{subsec:Application to other exchange-correlation functionals}.
 This is fundamentally distinct from using the spin-scaling relation \cite{Oliver1979scaling} to obtain a collinear XC functional.
 Yet, it allows performing a noncollinear calculation the traditional way, i.e., by rotating the XC B-field to align it with the noncollinear magnetization self-consistently.
-This enforces the spin-torque to vanish everywhere in space, $\vec{m}\times\vec{B}_{\text{xc}}\equiv0$.
-Moreover, setting also the current density to zero, $\mathbf{j}_{\sigma\sigma'}\equiv0$, leads to a MGGA which we refer to as MGGA-BR89-CS in \cref{tab1:magnetic moment}.
+This enforces the XC spin-torque to vanish everywhere in space, $\vec{m}\times\vec{B}_{\text{xc}}\equiv0$ and $\vec{\tau}_m\times\vec{\mu}_{\text{xc}}\equiv0$.
+Moreover, setting also the current density to zero, $\mathbf{j}_{\sigma\sigma'}\equiv0$, leads to a MGGA which we refer to as MGGA-LFCBR89-CCS in \cref{tab1:magnetic moment}.

-In \cref{tab1:magnetic moment}, we see that the MGGA-BR89-CS magnetic moment is the same as for SCDFT-BR89-CS.
-More dramatic is the change in the total energy: The total energy of MGGA-BR89-CS is lower than SCDFT-BR89-CS by about $0.05$~eV.
+In \cref{tab1:magnetic moment}, we see that the MGGA-LFCBR89-CCS magnetic moment is the same as for SCDFT-LFNCBR89-NCCS.
+More dramatic is the change in the total energy: The total energy of MGGA-LFCBR89-CCS is lower than SCDFT-LFNCBR89-NCCS by about $0.04$~eV.
 This large difference is unlikely due to the small change in the on-site magnetic moment.
 Setting only $\mathbf{j}_{\sigma\sigma'}\equiv0$ affects neither the total energy nor the size of the magnetic moment in case of Cr$_3$, so we omit listing enforcing only $\vec{m}\times\vec{B}_{\text{xc}}\equiv0$ or only $\mathbf{j}_{\sigma\sigma'}\equiv0$ separately in \Cref{tab1:magnetic moment}.
-Hence, the energy difference of $0.05$~eV is due to the spin-density being constrained to a subspace, where the underlying physics obeys SCDFT.
+Hence, the energy difference of $0.04$~eV is due to the spin-density being constrained to a subspace, where the underlying physics obeys SCDFT.